ildus/zappykasten.vim/README.md

 ## Requirements

-`Zappykasten` should work on Linux, Mac and Microsoft Windows, notably in Git Bash.
+`Zappykasten` should work on Linux, Mac and Microsoft Windows, notably in Git Bash and WSL.
 Ensure you have Vim installed along with [Ripgrep](https://github.com/BurntSushi/ripgrep) and [FZF](https://github.com/junegunn/fzf);
 these tools are necessary for the plugin to function correctly.
 To install `ripgrep` and `fzf`, either use your package manager or download a binary from their release pages [Ripgrep](https://github.com/BurntSushi/ripgrep/releases) and [FZF](https://github.com/junegunn/fzf/releases) and place it in your `$PATH`.